kheller18/data-structures-algorithms/questions/React.md

           }
         }
         ```
-      + `CSS Stylesheet`: We can create a separate CSS file and write all the styles for the component inside that file.
+      + `CSS Stylesheet`: a separate CSS file and write all the styles for the component inside that file.
 This file needs to be imported inside the component file.
         ```
         import './RandomComponent.css';